-Three Months Ended Nine Months Ended June 29, 2024 June 24, 2023 June 29, 2024 June 24, 2023 Revenues \$ 254,610 \$ 278,628 \$ 1,118,531 \$ 1,206,529 Net (loss) income (17,191) (5,261) 118,763 134,531
+Three Months Ended Nine Months Ended

+June 29, June 24, June 29, June 24,

+2024 2023 2024 2023 2024 2023 2024 2023

+Revenues \$ 254,610 \$ 278,628 \$ 1,118,531 \$ 1,206,529

+Net (loss) income (17,191) (5,261) 118,763 134,531

 Suburban Renewable Energy owns a 25% equity stake in Independence Hydrogen, Inc. ("IH") based in Ashburn, VA.
 IH is a veteran-owned and operated, privately held company developing a gaseous hydrogen ecosystem to deliver locally sourced hydrogen to local markets, with a primary focus on material handling and backup power applications.
-During the first nine months of fiscal 2024, the Operating Partnership purchased one secured convertible note issued by IH.
+During the first nine months quarter of fiscal 2024, 2025, the Operating Partnership purchased one a secured convertible note issued by IH.

 During the third quarter of fiscal 2022, Suburban Renewable Energy announced an agreement to construct, own and operate a new biodigester system with Adirondack Farms, a family dairy farm located in Clinton County, New York, for the production of RNG.
-Construction of the assets began during the first quarter of fiscal 2023, and is expected to be completed during the second half of calendar 2025.
+Construction of the assets began during the first quarter of fiscal 2023, 2025, the Partnership recorded an other-than-temporary impairment charge of \$9,595, recognized in "Other, net" on the condensed consolidated statement of operations, to write down the carrying value of its investment in IH to its estimated fair value of \$21,589 based on third party investment discussions.
+The Partnership will continue to monitor IH's financial condition and is expected other available information to be completed during the second half of calendar 2025, determine if future adjustments are necessary.

 The Operating Partnership owns a 38% equity stake in Oberon Fuels, Inc. ("Oberon") based in San Diego, California and has also purchased certain secured convertible notes issued by Oberon.
 Oberon, a development-stage producer of low-carbon, renewable dimethyl ether ("rDME") transportation fuel, is focused on the research and development of practical and affordable pathways to zero-emission transportation through its proprietary production process.
 Oberon's rDME fuel is a low-carbon, zero-soot alternative to petroleum diesel, and when blended with propane can significantly reduce the carbon intensity of propane.
 Additionally, rDME is a carrier for hydrogen, making it easy to deliver this renewable fuel for the growing hydrogen fuel cell vehicle industry.
-During the first nine months of fiscal 2024, the Operating Partnership purchased six additional secured convertible notes issued by Oberon.
+During the first nine months quarter of fiscal 2024, 2025, the Operating Partnership purchased six three additional secured convertible notes issued by Oberon.